Who are consecrated virgins?

 Overarching this diversity, consecrated virgins naturally hold much in common with one another.
 Our common spirituality is that of living as a bride of Christ, the spirituality of the Church herself, and of our Blessed Mother.
 Some members also follow a preferred Franciscan, Dominican, Benedictine, Carmelite or Ignation spirituality.
 We long for times of Eucharistic adoration, we hold heartfelt love for th Church, we find joy in supporting our Bishops and priests, we delight in the Sacraments, and we long for the life to come when we shall see our Bridegroom face to face.
 (The Companion Discernment Guide to Consecrated Virgins in Today's Church, pg 10.)

-Each of the following U.S. dioceses are known to have or have had one or more women consecrated as virgins living in the world:
+Each of the following U.S. dioceses are known to have or have had one or more women consecrated as virgins living in the world as of 2017:

 Arkansas: Little Rock

-California: Los Angeles, Sacramento, San Francisco, San Jose, Oakland
+California: Los Angeles, Oakland, Orange, Sacramento, San Diego, San Francisco, San Jose

 Colorado: Colorado Springs, Denver, Pueblo